ZiyadALharbi/Z/README.md

 # Z

-Z is a small TypeScript agent runtime built on Bun.
-It provides an interactive terminal agent that streams model output, executes tool calls, keeps conversation state, and talks to OpenRouter through the OpenAI-compatible chat completions API.
+Z is a TypeScript agent built on Bun.
+It provides an interactive terminal agent that streams model output, executes tool calls, keeps session-backed history, and talks to OpenRouter through the OpenAI-compatible chat completions API.

 The current CLI is wired to `moonshotai/kimi-k2.6` and exposes four local tools: